Catholicism in the Second Spanish Republic

-Catholicism in the Second Spanish Republic was an important area of dispute, and tensions between the Catholic hierarchy and the Republic were apparent from the beginning, eventually leading to the Catholic Church acting against the Republic and in collaboration with the dictatorship of Francisco Franco.
+Catholicism in the Second Spanish Republic was an important area of dispute, and tensions between the Catholic hierarchy and the Republic were apparent from the beginning, eventually leading to the Catholic Church acting against the Republic and in collaboration with the regime of Francisco Franco.

 The establishment of the Republic began 'the most dramatic phase in the contemporary history of both Spain and the Church.'
 In the early 1930s, the dispute over the role of the Catholic Church and the rights of Catholics were one of the major issues which worked against the securing of a broad democratic majority and "left the body politic divided almost from the start."
 The historian Mary Vincent has argued that the Catholic Church was an active element in the polarising politics of the years preceding the Spanish Civil War.
 Similarly, Frances Lannon asserts that, "Catholic identity has usually been virtually synonymous with conservative politics in some form or other, ranged from extreme authoritarianism through gentler oligarchic tendencies to democratic reformism."

 The municipal elections of 1931 that triggered the establishment of the Second Spanish Republic and the Spanish Constitution of 1931 "brought to power an anticlerical government."
-Prime Minister Manuel Azaña asserted that the Catholic Church was responsible in part for what many perceived as Spain's backwardness and advocated the elimination of special privileges for the Church.
+Prime Minister Manuel Azaña asserted that the Catholic Church was responsible in part for what some perceived as Spain's backwardness and advocated the elimination of special privileges for the Church.
 An admirer of the pre-1914 Third French Republic, he wanted the Second Spanish Republic to emulate it, make secular schooling free and compulsory, and construct a non-religious basis for national culture and citizenship, part of the necessary updating and Europeanising of Spain.

 Following elections in June 1931, the new parliament approved an amended constitutional draft on 9 December 1931.
 The constitution introduced civil marriage and divorce.
 It also established free, secular education for all.
 However, anticlerical laws nationalized Church properties and required the Church to pay rent for the use of properties which it had previously owned.
 In addition, the government forbade public manifestations of Catholicism such as processions on religious feast days, banished the crucifix from schools, and the Jesuits were expelled.
 Catholic schools continued, but outside the state system, and in 1933 further legislation banned all monks and nuns from teaching.